tidepool-org/tidepool-org.github.io/_docs/terms-of-use.md

 B. Tidepool will never grant any third party access to your Information without your permission, except in limited circumstances (such as when specifically required by law) and only in accordance with our [Privacy Policy](https://developer.tidepool.org/privacy-policy/).

-C. Tidepool, Care Team Members, Clinicians, Researchers, third-party applications, and third-party diabetes device makers are not granted any right to use or access your Information, except with your permission and in accordance with our [Privacy Policy](https://developer.tidepool.org/privacy-policy/).
+C. Tidepool, Care Team Members, Clinicians, Researchers, Clinics, third-party applications, and third-party diabetes device makers are not granted any right to use or access your Information, except with your permission and in accordance with our [Privacy Policy](https://developer.tidepool.org/privacy-policy/).

 D. You can export your Information at any time, and you can request that your Information be deleted at any time by requesting that Tidepool delete your account.
-But please note that Information that you have chosen to provide to Researchers, Clinicians, third-party applications, and third-party diabetes device makers may have been copied and/or retained by those third parties.
+But please note that Information that you have chosen to provide to Researchers, Clinicians, Clinics, third-party applications, and third-party diabetes device makers may have been copied and/or retained by those third parties.

 E. A Clinician such as your doctor or other health care provider, or a Researcher conducting a study in which you participate, may establish a Tidepool account to store Information about you in Tidepool.
 That Clinician or Researcher may invite you to open a Tidepool account.
 If you accept that invitation, you will become a PwD User.
 You will have control over the account and the Information associated with that account, and these Terms of Use will apply to you.
-The Clinician or Researcher who invited you to open the account will be a member of your Care Team.
-You may remove the Clinician or Researcher from your Care Team at any time.
+The Clinician or Researcher who invited you to open the account or their Clinic will be a member of your Care Team.
+You may remove the Clinician, Researcher, or Clinic from your Care Team at any time.

 If a Clinician or Researcher who uses Tidepool to store information about you does not invite you to open an account, or if you decide not to accept the Clinician’s or Researcher’s invitation, then you will not have control of the information in the account, and you will not be a PwD User with rights under these Terms of Use.

 F. Clinicians are solely responsible to you for the professional health care and any other services that they may provide to you.
-Tidepool is not responsible for the quality or availability of the services that a Clinician may or may not provide to you, or whether those services are provided in accordance with applicable laws.
-Tidepool does not select Clinicians or supervise, monitor, or control the services they provide, and is not responsible for your choice of any Clinician from whom you choose to receive professional health care or other services.
+Tidepool is not responsible for the quality or availability of the services that a Clinician or Clinic may or may not provide to you, or whether those services are provided in accordance with applicable laws.
+Tidepool does not select Clinicians or Clinics, nor supervise, monitor, or control the services they provide, and is not responsible for your choice of any Clinician or Clinic from whom you choose to receive professional health care or other services.

 G. Researchers are solely responsible to you for any responsibility owed to you in connection with any research study in which you participate.
 Tidepool is not responsible for quality or appropriateness of the methods or manner in which any research study is conducted, or whether research studies are conducted in accordance with applicable laws.
 Tidepool does not evaluate or endorse Researchers or the research studies they perform, and Tidepool does not supervise, monitor, or control those Researchers’ conduct of those research studies.
 If you have agreed to participate in a research study, you will do so pursuant to the terms and conditions of any consent you have given to that Researcher.

 <a name="1.2"></a>1.2 License to Access and Use Information

-A. If you choose to grant access to your Information to a Care Team Member, Tidepool, Researchers, Clinicians, third-party applications or third-party diabetes device makers, you hereby grant to such party a non-exclusive, limited right to access and use the applicable Information solely for the specified purpose, including any reuse or re-sharing permissions.
+A. If you choose to grant access to your Information to a Care Team Member, Tidepool, Researchers, Clinicians, Clinics, third-party applications or third-party diabetes device makers, you hereby grant to such party a non-exclusive, limited right to access and use the applicable Information solely for the specified purpose, including any reuse or re-sharing permissions.

 B. To facilitate your use of the Tidepool Apps, you hereby grant to Tidepool a non-exclusive, royalty-free license to use, store, reproduce and display any Information you store or manage through the Tidepool Apps solely as reasonably necessary to operate the Tidepool Apps at your direction and on your behalf, and subject to these Terms and our [Privacy Policy](https://developer.tidepool.org/privacy-policy/).